 Arthritis is also a pain, I'm constantly swollen and I can't do much about it.
 Fibro doesn't help either.
 Everything hurts, basically.
 Thalassemia is an Italian blood disorder that I so graciously got from my Sicilian heritage LMAO but it's permanent anemia.
 I get iron IV juices every once in a while because my average hemoglobin is 10, which is pretty much what 8 year olds have.
 Adds onto the extra tired.
 Always tired.
 I'm bedridden a lot.

 I'm allergic to all normal pain meds that are classified as NSAIDs (IE Tylenol, aspirin, Motrin, etc.) so I have to take stuff that's a little heavier and also.
 I can't take medicine for any of this.
 I can't take arthritis medicine, anything for fibro, and nothing exists for EDS.
 My only steps are biologic injections and chemo, and I'm not ready for the fallout of either of those when I'm already insanely fragile.
 I've taken non-NSAID options already, they've almost killed me.

 Basically, all of those team up against me in terms of art the most.

 It's gotten progressively worse since you know what has closed everything and made me terrified of going out...
-At the very least, I'm now fully immune.
-But prior, it was too risky too see doctors too often.
+Prior, it was too risky too see doctors too often.
 I went to OT a few times and had to stop because I get sick so easily, but I'm starting to go back soon.
 My doctor there gave me the splint option for my fingers, which I can show below.